near/create-near-app/blank_project/README.md

 - `assembly/main.ts` for the contract code
 - `src/index.html` for the front-end HTML
 - `src/main.js` for the JavaScript front-end code and how to integrate contracts
+- `src/main.test.js` for the JavaScript integration tests of smart contract